oxs-dev/oxs-dev/README.md

-Hello, my name is Oxs and I am currently embarking on a journey to learn web development.
+Hello, my name is <STRONG> Oxs </STRONG> and I am currently embarking on a journey to learn web development.
 I was interested in web development after taking a web development college course.

 Here is what I'm currently focusing on: